Skip to main content

 Webinar

-Between 12 noon and 1.30pm on Monday 23 February 2026 we are hosting a webinar on the proposed changes.
-This will be an opportunity to hear more about the proposals, provide feedback, and learn how to make a submission.
+Between 12 noon and 1.30pm on Monday 23 February 2026 we hosted a webinar on the proposed changes.

 Background information about the kava standard